sabrinaherbst/distilbert_question_answering/README.md

 - Sabrina Herbst
 - Project Type: Bring your own method

+## Structure
+- `data/` contains the data used for the project (after running `load_data.py`, and downloading the natural questions)
+- `distilbert.py` contains the code for the DistilBERT model and the Dataset.
+A function for testing the functionality is in there too.
+- `distilbert.ipynb` contains the creation and training of the DistilBERT model
+- `load_data.py` contains the code for loading the data and preprocessing it.
+We also split it up into smaller files to load in the Dataset later on.
+- `qa_model.py` contains the code for thee different QA models.
+We also define a separate Dataset class in there and a method for testing the models.
+- `qa_model.ipynb` contains the creation and training of the QA models.
+- `requirements.txt` contains the requirements for the project
+- `utils.py` contains some helper functions for the project.
+It contains the functions to evaluate the models and a way to visualise the trained parameters for each model.

+## How to run
+- Install the requirements with `pip install -r requirements.txt`
+- Run `load_data.py` to download the data and preprocess it (follow the documentation in the file regarding the natural questions dataset)
+- Run `distilbert.ipynb` to train the DistilBERT model
+- Run `qa_model.ipynb` to train the QA models

 ## Project
 1. Create own DistilBERT Model using the OpenWebText dataset from Huggingface (https://huggingface.co/datasets/openwebtext) - 20h (active work, training is a lot longer)
    - I initially wanted to use the Oscar dataset (https://huggingface.co/datasets/oscar), but it took too much storage